Stubai High Trail

 We provide a detailed written handout with a day-by-day itinerary and GPS navigation through a user-friendly app.
 We also offer local recommendations and solve any logistical issues that may arise, allowing you to focus on the adventure ahead.

-With the majestic peaks of the Stubai Alps as your backdrop and the promise of adventure at every turn, there’s no time like the present to conquer the Stubai High Trail.
+Either way, with the majestic peaks of the Stubai Alps as your backdrop and the promise of adventure at every turn, there’s no time like the present to conquer the Stubai High Trail.
 After all, the mountains are calling, and we know you must go!

 Map